cloudify-cosmo/docs.getcloudify.org/content/cli/ssh.md

-When starting a new session, the host creates an alias for "exit" so that when a client connects and exits, it will run "tmux detach" instead and not kill the session.
+When starting a new session, the host creates an alias for "exit" so that when a client connects and exits, it will run "tmux detach" instead and not terminate the session.

-When the host exits the tmux session, a command will be executed to kill the session.
+When the host exits the tmux session, a command will be executed to terminate the session.

-Passing an `command` will simply execute it on the manager while omitting a command will connect to an interactive shell.
+Passing a `command` simply executes it on Cloudify Manager, whereas omitting a command connects to an interactive shell.

 #### Optional flags